Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Crowdsignal: avoid issues when using a Crowdsignal shortcode in the block editor.
 * Jetpack Video Block: avoid block validation errors when editing existing content.
 * Jetpack Video Block: add missing alignment classes.
+* Publicize: allow clearing Publicize custom message if a post title has been set.
 * Stats: update dashboard widget to respect new dashboard widget markup.
 * WordPress.com REST API: fix PHP notice when fetching user connection data without a connection owner.